isabelc/quick-business-website/readme.txt

 1. Download the plugin file, `quick-business-website.zip`
 2. Go to `Plugins -> Add New -> Upload` to upload the plugin.
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to the `Quick Business Website` menu page to enter your business information.
+4. Go to the `Quick Business Website` menu page to enter your business information, and click "Save All Changes".
 5. Use the 6 available QBW widgets at `Appearances --> Widgets`.
 == Frequently Asked Questions ==

+= Why do I get a "Not Found" error for staff, news, services, or reviews? =

+If you disable either the staff, news, services, or reviews by un-checking the box in the plugin options panel "Preferences" tab, and then you later decide to enable one, you must click "Save All Changes" twice.
+This flushes the permalink settings.
+It will have the same effect as going to `Settings -> Permalinks` and clicking "Save Changes" twice.

 = How can I give back? =